Yleisnero/tuw-masters-stuff/Advanced Software Engineering/ase_test-questions.md

 ### Explain the differences between Build Time Modularization and Runtime Modularization and name one popular Java technology for one of them!
 - Build time modularization contains of a single bundle (container).
 Updates requires complete redeployment. (e.g. Maven)
 - Runtime modularization: multiple bundles with multiple jars.
-Updates can be done by partialy redeploying. (e.g. OSGI)
+Updates can be done by partially redeploying. (e.g. OSGI)

 ### What is Dependency Management?
 Dependency management is used to manage external components and libraries which are used in the software.